scrapli/scrapli_netconf/docs/api_docs/driver/async_driver.md

         response.record_response(raw_response)
         return response

-    async def rpc(self, filter_: str) -> NetconfResponse:
+    async def rpc(self, filter_: Union[str, _Element]) -> NetconfResponse:
         """
-        Netconf "rpc" operation; typically only used with juniper devices
+        Netconf "rpc" operation

-        You can also use this to build send your own payload in a more manual fashion
+        Typically used with juniper devices or if you want to build/send your own payload in a more manual fashion.
+You can provide a string that will be loaded as an lxml element, or you can provide an lxml element yourself.

         Args:
             filter_: filter/rpc to execute